defold/doc/docs/en/manuals/bundling.md

 ### Linux

-Creating a Linux application bundle requires no specific setup and no optional platform specific configuration in the "game.project" [project settings file](/manuals/project-settings/#linux).
+Creating a Linux application bundle requires no specific setup and no optional platform specific configuration in the *game.project* [project settings file](/manuals/project-settings/#linux).

 ### Windows